Acadbek/parametric-2d-drawing/sd.md

         Trim: Trims or cuts objects at their intersections or along a specified boundary.
         Extend: Extends objects to meet the edges of other objects.
         Offset: Creates parallel copies of objects at a specified distance.
-        Mirror: Creates a mirror image of an object across a specified line.
+        --Mirror: Creates a mirror image of an object across a specified line.
         Array: Copies objects in a pattern, such as in a circular or rectangular arrangement.
-        Fillet: Rounds the corners where two lines meet.
+        --Fillet: Rounds the corners where two lines meet.
         Chamfer: Bevels the corners where two lines meet, creating a sloped edge.

 4- at last we will be able to connect our left side inputs to our cnvas drawings and whenever I change the parameters whole canvas will change as ı wanted as parameters...